 - Submit opinion columns to newspapers, some of which are making an effort to publish more opinion by women.
-Contact the Globe and Mail (firstname.lastname@example.org), Winnipeg Free Press editorial page editor (email@example.com) or another media outlet with a column already written.
+Contact the Globe and Mail (email@example.com), Winnipeg Free Press editorial page editor (firstname.lastname@example.org) or another media outlet such as CBC or the Conversation with a column already written.
 Make sure your topic is timely, your opening sentence is snappy, you express a clear opinion, and you make your main point early in the column and then back it up.
 (Again, this is a reversal of the academic writing style with background at the top and the conclusion at the bottom.)
 Write in a conversational style — i.e. write how you would speak.
 Few people say “furthermore” or “hence” in real conversations.
 No sentence should be longer than 40 words and most should be much shorter.
 Keep strictly within your overall word limit — typically about 600 words – and ask someone from outside your field to edit the piece before you submit it.
 Here’s a good example: www.winnipegfreepress.com/opinion/analysis/no-to-sex-tests-of-female-olympians-243906831.html.
-If your area of expertise is health policy, the Evidence Network might help edit your column and pitch it to media outlets.
-Otherwise, Sean Moore in the U of Manitoba communications office may be able to help professors polish their submissions.
+Sean Moore in the U of Manitoba communications office may be able to help professors polish their submissions.

 - Go online to challenge misinformation in social media and the online comment sections under news stories by offering more rational and research-backed perspectives.

 How to prepare for an interview (Hint: write down three points you would like to convey and then see if there’s a natural way to work them into the conversation.)